 I have always endeavoured to treat people kindly in my practice.
 Not that I’m above giving some “tough love” to people who are not ready to make changes to their lifestyle, nutrition or medication/supplement choices when it’s clear that such changes would be of benefit.
 My kindness, as I see it, is in understanding that people make changes when they are ready to do so.
 Whether it’s in emotional patterns of angry communication towards their loved ones, or it’s related to unhealthy drinking habits.
-As a naturopathic doctor, I know I can guide people towards healthier choices (and I do) but I also know that no long-term changes come with force (either through a doctor or from oneself).
+As a naturopathic doctor, I know I can guide people towards healthier choices or suggestions for emotional healing that often significantly helps healing (and I do) but I also know that no long-term changes come with force (either through a doctor or from oneself).

 Recently, I have heard of many patients who have had unkind experiences in their health care.
 For example, several of my current patients are treated very differently when they are working with a new trial chemotherapy.
 Their doctor-researchers are quite animated and kind-spirited with the “good patients’ who respond favourably to the treatments, but the researchers often treat the same patients dismissively when they are no longer showing benefits.
 This is one of the ways that “good patients” get bad treatment.
 It’s not the patient’s “fault” for not responding well to the treatment, but often this is how they feel.
 This is also how doctors unintentionally project their frustration over being unable to help a patient, directly at the patients they seek to help.